cypress-io/cypress/docs/source/dashboard/overview/projects-dashboard.md

 - **Public** means that anyone can see the recorded test runs for it.
 It's similar to how public projects on Github, Travis, or Circle are handled.
 Anyone who knows your `projectId` will be able to see the recorded runs for public projects.

-- **Private** means that only {% url 'users' organizations#Inviting-Users %} you explicitly invite to your {% url 'organization' organizations %} can see its recorded runs.
+- **Private** means that only {% url 'users' organizations-dashboard#Inviting-Users %} you explicitly invite to your {% url 'organization' organizations-dashboard %} can see its recorded runs.
 Even if someone knows your `projectId`, they will not have access to your runs unless you have invited them.

 # Transfer Ownership of Project